 If you get to the top of page 1 easily it’s probably because that keyword isn’t targeted by your competition since it doesn’t get any traffic and click-throughs.
 If you’re getting traffic from the wrong audience, it’s a waste.
 And if you are getting the right traffic from the right audience but you can’t convert them, nothing matters.

 Instead, think about how you can cater to your audience and give them something of substance.
 If it’s content, make sure it’s engaging and makes the reader want to read another page.
 If it’s a service, make sure your copy is engaging and makes the potential client want to sign up.
 If it’s a product, make it the best it can be and price it competitively.

 Also, be the quickest to respond and most informative when talking to prospective clients via email or inside your support system.
-People will be more likely to pay you more money if they get a response from you that is more than just a one or two word answer.
+People will be more likely to pay you more money if they get a response from you that is more than just a one or two-word answer.
 Answer follow up questions that you know they are going to ask.
-Respond quick, within 30 minutes, and your sales will increase.
+Respond quickly, within 30 minutes, and your sales will increase.

 If you are looking to optimize your website and rank higher on search engines, please check out our SEO Packages.

 Please share this article if you have found it useful and leave a comment below and tell us what you think.
 Thanks!